 Kyra Hoevenaars is an aquaculture consultant specialized in farm management and operations.
 Kyra has vast experience in setting-up and managing aquaculture projects for different species as well as providing training for hatchery, on-growing operations, and Good Aquaculture Practices in Asia, Africa, and Europe.
 She has been involved in multiple research projects on fisheries and aquaculture and has conducted assessments and audits of aquaculture establishments in various countries.
 Kyra is also an experienced project manager with strong skills in financial management, monitoring, and evaluation, including due diligence.

-Kyra also owns her own consulting firm Tubig Consulting.
+Kyra also owns her own consulting firm Tubig Consultancy.

-SPECIALTIES: Project management, financial management and accounting, sustainable development, sustainable aquaculture, Good Aquaculture Practices, hatchery management, environmental education, marine and forest conservation, ecology.
+SPECIALTIES: Project management, financial management and accounting, sustainable development, sustainable aquaculture, Good Aquaculture Practices.

 Dr. Heiko Seilert